Tracing, Ranking and Valuation of Aggregated DER Flexibility in Active Distribution Networks: Conclusion

 \section{Conclusion}

-This work investigates the formation of network aggregated flexibility and proposes a framework for tracing, ranking, and pricing flexible power within ADNs.
-The framework exploits cost-minimising OPF models to estimate the flexible power of units activated for a flexibility service request, as well as the associated cost and economic surplus.
-To deal with the combinatorial nature of multiple units activation, the cooperative game formulation is proposed that captures possible contributions of units to flexibility requests.
-The extensive simulations performed for numerous feasible operating points of the 33-bus radial test system demonstrate the effectiveness of the proposed game-theoretic approach.
-The simulations also illustrate the principles of aggregated flexibility formation and the effects of network constraints.
-It is found that major differences in the contributions of flexible units stem from their individual P-Q capabilities, which could be reduced by voltage limits and other technical constraints.
+This work investigates the formation of network aggregated flexibility and proposes a framework for tracing, ranking, and valuation of aggregated flexible power within ADNs.
+A set of models is introduced for estimating the limits of aggregated network flexibility provision in the P-Q space, minimising the cost of flexibility services, and capturing contributions of flexible units to aggregated flexibility via the cooperative game formulation.
+Extensive simulations performed for numerous feasible operating points of the 33-bus radial test system demonstrate the effectiveness of the proposed framework for aggregated flexibility ranking and valuation.
+The simulations also illustrate the principles of aggregated flexibility formation, the effects of network constraints, and the nonlinear complex behaviour of flexible units.
 The flexible power swap effect is discovered, which happens when different units simultaneously produce and consume flexible power to alleviate network constraints and maximise the flexibility service provided by a distribution network.
+The nonlinearity metric and the no-swap constraints are implemented to analyse the optimal unit dispatch and potential coordination issues.

 The proposed framework incorporates different metrics of flexibility and can be used by DSOs in the following applications.
 First, ranking flexible units by their contributions to the aggregated network flexibility identifies the most critical units in the network and provides information on the structure and diversification of flexible resources.
 Second, cost-based and surplus-based ranking can serve as a remuneration mechanism for flexible units.
 As discussed in the paper, the surplus-based allocation mechanism can give flexible units incentives to declare their maximum capability at a lower cost.
 However, the combinatorial nature of flexible power aggregation makes the cooperative game formulation intractable for cases with hundreds or thousands of flexible units.
 Future research will try to overcome these limitations by using advanced clustering and compression techniques, Shapley value approximations, and cooperative game decompositions.
+It is also crucial to investigate the incentive compatibility and manipulability of the Shapley-based flexibility pricing.